zencart/documentation/content/user/admin_pages/localization/languages.md

 To remove a language, click on the named language so that the right arrow appears in the Action column, then click on the _Delete_ button.
 If this is not the default language, you will be asked to confirm.
 Click on the _delete_ button again to delete the language, or _cancel_ if you do not wish to delete this language.
 If this is the default language, only the _cancel_ button will appear, as you cannot delete the default language.

-## Creating a multi-language store
+## Installing A Language Pack

+You can create a multi-language store by installing language packs and then adding Languages as described above.

 Language packs may be found in the [Plugins Library](https://www.zen-cart.com/downloads.php?do=cat&id=6).